rks101/egnet/README.md

 SSLProtocol -all +TLSv1.2 +TLSv1.3
 ```

-Finally, keep on checking sslscan output, TLS certificate checks like one by [SSL Labs](https://www.ssllabs.com/ssltest/) for TLS certs and some basic vulnerability checks.
+Finally, keep on checking sslscan output, TLS certificate checks like one by [SSL Labs](https://www.ssllabs.com/ssltest/) for TLS certs, and some basic vulnerability checks.

-At client side, do not ignore [SSL/TLS Certificate Errors and ways to address them](https://sematext.com/blog/ssl-certificate-error/)
+On the client side, do not ignore [SSL/TLS Certificate Errors and ways to address them](https://sematext.com/blog/ssl-certificate-error/)
 For SendGrid domain whitelisting validation error [check Top-Level-Domain auto-appending](https://web.archive.org/web/20170706082258/https://sendgrid.com/docs/Classroom/Troubleshooting/Authentication/i_have_created_dns_records_but_the_whitelabel_wizard_is_not_validating_them.html).
 You should check existing entries in DNS too.

-**System upgrade: You may need to upgrade Apache server to v2.4.38 or higher, open ssl to v1.1.1 or higher and Ubuntu OS for TLS v1.3
+**System upgrade: You may need to upgrade the Apache server to v2.4.38 or higher, open SSL to v1.1.1 or higher, and Ubuntu OS for TLS v1.3

 Notes:-
 * SSL/TLS Certificates are valid for a maximum of 398 days.
-You should take care of time-zone if issuer is not in the same time-zone as host.
+You should take care of the time zone if the issuer is not in the same time zone as the host.
-* Paid TLS certificates do not use better cryptography than free certificates (e.g. Let's Encrypt).
-Paid TLS can give you an extended validity on certificates.
+* Paid TLS certificates do not use better cryptography than free certificates (e.g., Let's Encrypt).
+Paid TLS can give you extended validity on certificates.
-* Subject Alternate Name (SAN) or multi-domain TLS certificates allow additional host name to be protected by the same /single TLS certificate at the time of creation of the certificate.
+* Subject Alternate Name (SAN) or multi-domain TLS certificates allow additional host names to be protected by the same /single TLS certificate at the time of the creation of the certificate.
 * Apache allows you to virtually host multiple HTTPS sites with a single public IP address using SAN certificates.
-* Wildcard certificate can protect all sub-domains of the same suffix top-level domain (TLD), e.g. *.mydomain.com - while for *.mydomain.org you need a separate certificate.
+* Wildcard certificate can protect all sub-domains of the same suffix top-level domain (TLD), e.g., *.mydomain.com - while for *.mydomain.org, you need a separate certificate.
-* SSL is only referred for historical reasons.
-Most of the SSL/TLS certificate use TLS v1.1 / v1.2 / v1.3 these days.
+* SSL is only referred to for historical reasons.
+Most of the SSL/TLS certificates use TLS v1.1 / v1.2 / v1.3 these days.
-* Web-browsers have a hardcoded list of trusted certificate authorities (CA) to check that your certificate is signed by someone it trusts.
+* Web browsers have a hardcoded list of trusted certificate authorities (CA) to check that your certificate is signed by someone it trusts.
 * You can make a "self-signed" TLS certificate.
-Because that certificate is not signed by a trusted certificate authority, browsers won't accept it.
+Because a trusted certificate authority does not sign that certificate, browsers won't accept it.

 \citations for TLS notes: [1](https://questions.wizardzines.com/tls-certificates.html) and [2](https://www.digicert.com/faq/public-trust-and-certificates)